Data breach incidents and response plans

 - A decision on record keeping – both relating to organisational logs and records that the team create during the response.
 It is good practice to note down the timing of events, such as when individuals were informed, when decisions were made and who was involved in making them.

-- A review of whether external bodies, including regulators need to be involved and initiate this, using the appropriate process.
+- A review of whether external bodies, including regulators need to be involved and initiate this, using the appropriate process and within laid down timescales (ie ICO within 72 hours of becoming aware of it).

 - Whether a forensic expert is needed to understand what needs to be searched for, collect any/all items related to the incident as well as deciding whether the police, etc. need to be informed.
 The procedure should detail who can be contacted and who authorises the appointment.